c4software/android-ripple-background/README.md

 * app:rb_radius [dimension def:64dp ] --> Radius of the ripple
 * app:rb_duration [integer def:3000 ] --> Duration of one ripple animation (millisecond)
 * app:rb_rippleAmount [integer def:6] --> Max amount of ripples at one screen
-* app:rb_scale [interger def:6] --> Scale of ripple at the end of one animation cycle
+* app:rb_scale [interger def:view size] --> Scale of ripple at the end of animation, if not specified , scale to view border
-* app:rb_type [enum (fillRipple, strokeRipple) def:fillRipple] --> Filled circle or ring
+* app:rb_type [enum (fillRipple, strokeRipple) def:fillRipple] --> Filled circle or ring( ring not recommended)
+* app:rb_icon [reference def:none] --> NEW!!!
+The drawable from your resources, THIS OVERRIDE THE CIRCLE RIPPLE, remove this if you want the default circle

+Removed:
 * app:rb_strokeWidth [dimension def:2dp] --> Stroke width of the ripple, ONLY work when rb_type="strokeRipple"
-* app:rb_icon [reference def:@drawable/ic_launcher] --> NEW!!!
-The drawable from your resources, THIS OVERRIDE THE CIRCLE RIPPLE, remove this if you want the old circle